The UCT Law Professional Masters Programmes

 Admission to this LLM degree is generally limited to applicants holding a LLB degree.
 To graduate with a Professional Masters degree students must select and complete four courses and four research tasks.
 Full-time students are expected to complete the requirements within one academic year and part-time students are expected to complete the requirements within two years.
 To see the requirements in each of these specialist areas please refer to the Law Faculty Handbook.

-Students registering for the first time after 2017 are required to follow the curriculum and rules as per the current Law Faculty Handbook.
+Students registering for the Professional Masters are required to follow the curriculum and rules as per the current Law Faculty Handbook.